ncapps/introducing-python/README.md

   - Classes support inheritance, modules don't
   - Use the simplest solution to the problem.
 A dictionary, list, or tuple is simpler, smaller, and faster than a module, which is usually simpler than a class
   - A *named tuple* looks and acts like an immutable object.
 It is more space and time efficient than objects.
 You can also access attributes using dot notation

+## Chapter 11.
+Modules, Packages, and Goodies
+  - A *module* is just a file of Python code
+  - Import using an *alias* : `import fast as f`
+  - Import parts of a module : `from fast import f`
+  - You can organize modules into file and module hierarchies called *packages*.
+A package is just a subdirectory that contains *.py* files
+  - Module search path defined in `sys.path`
+  - Use `.` and `..` notation for *relative* path imports
+  - The `setdefault()` function is like `get()`. but it also assigns an item to the dictionary if the key is missing
+  - `defaultdict()` is a function that returns the value to be assigned to a missing key
+  - Pretty print with `from pprint import pprint`

 ## Attribution
 *Introducing Python* by Bill Lubanovic (O’Reilly).
 Copyright 2020 Bill Lubanovic, 978-1-492-05136-7.